Quickstart#

 What happens during profiling?#

 The application runs multiple times to collect all required performance counters; it executes multiple times during profiling.
-Roofline analysis runs automatically unless disabled with --no-roof.
+Roofline analysis runs automatically unless you disable it using --no-roof.

 After profiling, the generated files can be found inside: